Update January 31, 2019

-18.345 - Motor vehicle to $3,000; clothing, jewelry, personal items to $1,800 total; household items, furniture, utensils, TVs and radios to $3,000 total; health aids; books, pictures & musical instruments to $600 total; food & fuel to last 60 days if debtor is householder; earned income tax credit; domestic animals & poultry with food to last 60 days to $1,000; lost earnings payments for debtor or someone debtor depended upon needed for support; personal injury recoveries to $10,000.
+18.345 - Clothing, jewelry, personal items to $1,800 total; household items, furniture, utensils, TVs and radios to $3,000 total (no doubling); health aids; books, pictures & musical instruments to $600 total; food & fuel to last 60 days if debtor is householder; domestic animals & poultry with food to last 60 days to $1,000 (no doubling); lost earnings payments for debtor or someone debtor depended upon needed for support; personal injury recoveries to $10,000.

 87.075 - Building materials that were to be used for the construction of an improvement.

 18.385 - 75% of disposable wages or court-ordered amount.

 292.070 - Wages withheld in a state employee's bond saving account up to $7,500.

 11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).

 11 U.S.C. § 522(b)(3)(C)(n) - IRAS and Roth IRAs to maximum (amount changes).